jonnymaserati/jonnymaserati.github.io/_posts/2022-06-19-modified-tortuosity-index-survey-frequency.markdown

 We now have a function for determining mid-points between MWD survey station pairs, adding a defined increment of DLS for the first sub-interval and using the Minimum Curvature method to calculate the second half of the path back to the final survey station.

 Note that the function uses the [welleng] library as a dependency, but can be easily modified to process raw survey data.
+Also, a vectorized (quicker) version of this code has been added to [welleng] version 0.4.13 as a `Survey.maximum_curvature()` method and the `Survey.modified_tortuosity_index()` method has been updated to apply by default the three step process and default values discussed in this post.

 ## Applying Maximum Curvature to a Sparse Survey
 Let's apply the Maximum Curvature method to a fictitious sparse survey.
 For consistency we'll again use the ISCWSA Example 2 trajectory which is generated with the following function: